iicdii/nextjs-lab/README.md

 Next.js laboratory

-## optimization
+## 01-react-memo

-Ant Design + Formik Optimization Example
+Ant Design + Formik Optimization Example.

+This is an example of reducing rendering time by 1/5 through the `React.memo` API.